Zygriid/AdventureMadeOfObjects/readme.md

+Hello: Here is my adventure code, as it stands.
+I have a pretty comrpenshivse set of unit tests, recipricoal relatioships betweens rooms and players and monsters, hunger, thirst, item interactions, appeasement,and battle.
+I continue to work on and revise this towards a working final project.
+My next steps are to institute monster movement and then the game loop.

+Here are Descriptions of each part of the file.
+I found this a useful practie.
+Aplogies for formatting and language.

 The Entity superclass represents a general entity in the code project.
 It serves as the base class for other classes such as Actor, Place, and Thing.
 It is the foundation of the code.

 The Entity class has the following attributes: